COURSE UNIT TITLE

 1 1.
 Understand and apply a range of research methods and techniques.

 3 3.
-Design data collection methods and measurement instruments.
+Differentiate Quantitative Data collection methods

 4 4.
 Understand appropriate techniques used to analyze data.